ChrisZie/HugoSymphony/content/service/volunteerism/_index.md

 slides :
   - caption  : volunteerism
     description: >
-      You have no task more important than getting and keeping passionate volunteers.
-The value they provide is priceless.
+      The value volunteers provide is priceless.
 They offer time and passion, are often your biggest donors and, via word-of-mouth, are your biggest marketers too.
+You have no task more important than getting and keeping passionate volunteers.<br>We can help.

 quizbgimagefront: https://images.unsplash.com/photo-1580722434936-3d175913fbdc?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1951&q=80
 quizbgimageback: https://source.unsplash.com/350x225/?wood